LilianCodes/CFTE/README.md

 # CFTE
-Comments From The ETHer is a project that loosely creates a comments section on the blockchain.
+Comments From The ETHer is a project that loads users' comments on the blockchain.